wishihab/WeDefend/README.md

 If you found a software like this you can contact me : wishihab@gmail.com

-This Code from Open Source Code but please don't forget to put original comment my githublink.
-The Icon original file is Health-care-data-security-icon.png
+This code is from OpenSource Code but please don't forget to put my github link if you want to use the code.
+Thankyou The Icon original file is Health-care-data-security-icon.png